 Proper road bike sizing and fitting are essential for a comfortable and efficient ride.
 Read our guide to learn why you need to worry about road bike sizing and fitting.

 The answer to this question is subjective, but titanium is way more comfortable and durable than carbon fiber.

 Pure Titanium is rust-resistant, other titanium frames also don’t corrode or degrade.

 Titanium can last for a lifetime if taken care of properly.

-If you want the lightest material and want to ride competitively then carbon fiber should be your choice.
-On the other hand, if you want a bike that will last for a lifetime and which should be customer-made according to your body dimensions then go with titanium.
+If you want the lightest material and want to ride competitively then go for carbon fiber.
+On the other hand, if you want a bike that will last for a lifetime and can be custom-made according to your body dimensions then go with titanium.
 No matter what choice you make here, you will not be disappointed!